Mixing Particle Production for Relaxion Mechanism: Introduction

 where its amplitude, $\Lambda_c$, grows with the Higgs vev.
 The increasingly higher barrier then dissipates the kinetic energy and traps relaxion in one of the minima.
 The result is that an effective Higgs mass is naturally fixed at a small value comparing to the cutoff scale, therefore the hierarchy problem is solved by the dynamics of the relaxion.

 However, the original model faces a few theoretically unsatisfactory aspects.
 Since relaxion has to travel a large field distance, the simplest implementation of the model generically produces a large amount of inflation and a low inflation scale.
-Moreover, the original relaxion mechanism cannot solve the strong $\theta$-problem since the minimum is dynamically controlled by the stopping conditions, leading to an unsuppressed $\theta$-term.
-If one avoids this problem by proposing that the barrier comes from the condensation of a new gauge group, a new physics is required to play a role near the weak scale, which is in conflict with the spirit of the original motivation of naturalness.

 In order to decouple relaxion from the dynamics of inflation, particle production has been proposed as an alternative to the relaxion stopping mechanism \cite{Hook:2016mqo}.
 The anomaly term for a $U(1)$ gauge boson is allowed by shift symmetry

 where $F_{\mu\nu}$ is a field strength tensor.
 The anomaly coupling leads to an exponential production of gauge bosons if theirs mass is light enough to be produced, i.e., the tachyonic mode of gauge bosons is allowed when